luohongk/some-stars/README.md

 *   [gaoxiang12/faster-lio](https://github.com/gaoxiang12/faster-lio) - Faster-LIO: Lightweight Tightly Coupled Lidar-inertial Odometry using Parallel Sparse Incremental Voxels

-*   [NVIDIA/TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - TensorRT LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and support state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs.
-TensorRT LLM also contains components to create Python and C++ runtimes that orchestrate the inference execution in performant way.
+*   [NVIDIA/TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - TensorRT LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and supports state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs.
+TensorRT LLM also contains components to create Python and C++ runtimes that orchestrate the inference execution in a performant way.

 *   [Geekgineer/CloudPeek](https://github.com/Geekgineer/CloudPeek) - CloudPeek is a lightweight, cross-platform, single-header C++ point cloud viewer.
 It’s designed for simplicity and efficiency, requiring no heavy libraries like PCL or Open3D.
 Ideal for visualizing and interacting with 3D data from LiDAR, photogrammetry, or other datasets, CloudPeek delivers powerful, real-time exploration in a minimalistic package